McKinney-Vento & Foster Youth

 school records

-• You have the right to access your school records if you are 16 years or older or have finished 10th grade.
+• Students have the right to access school records if they are 16 years or older or have finished 10th grade.

 DOCUMENTS & FORMS